codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 This part is seeting the throughput for the table, which is the ability to read and write things to the db.
 We are setting the read and write throughput to 5, but what 5 means exactly?
 How the throughput is calculated?

 The throughput is measured in `units`, each `unit` might have different values depending in which kind of operation you are doing.
-For reads each `unit` is 4Kb/s for consistently strong read, and 8Kb/s for eventually constent.
+For reads, each `unit` is 4Kb/s for consistently strong read, and 8Kb/s for eventually consistent.
 While writing things get a bit easier, 1 `unit` is 1Kb/s and you don't have any difference between strong or eventual consistency.

-In this case 5 was chosen since is the default value that Amazon gives to you in the free tier.
+In this case, 5 was chosen since is the default value that Amazon gives to you in the free tier.

 Moving to our actual table, we have to set the Primary Key:
 ```java